eduardofischermath/homemade_graphs/ISSUES.md

 arrows of weight 0 from all final vertices.
 The solution of the path problem would be the solution of the cycle problem for the extended graph (removing the new vertex).

+## ISSUE #0039 OPEN

+Consider splitting off the determination of omit_minimizing_path from StateDigraphSolveSTP._produce_auxiliary_constructs into separate method